October 10th, 2018|

-“Despite the knowledge that they are producing vehicles with dangerously faulty braking systems, GM continues to manufacture and market these cars, most of which are considered family-sized vehicles, without telling their customers they may run into a serious problem with their brakes,” said Co-Counsel Ryan Lutz of Cory Watson Attorneys.
+“Despite the knowledge that they are producing vehicles with dangerously faulty braking systems, GM continues to manufacture and market these cars, most of which are considered family-sized vehicles, without telling their customers they may run into a serious problem with their brakes,” said Ryan Lutz of Cory Watson Attorneys.

 General Motors issued a series of service bulletins to its dealers regarding the brake defect, but GM has not directly alerted vehicle owners of the faulty brake issues.

-“General Motors must be held accountable for the safety of the vehicles they make, and for the safety of the consumers who buy them,” said Co-Counsel Adam Pittman of Cory Watson Attorneys.
+“General Motors must be held accountable for the safety of the vehicles they make, and for the safety of the consumers who buy them,” said Adam W. Pittman of Cory Watson Attorneys.
 “GM’s continued disregard has led to a potentially life-threatening issue being swept under the rug by an automobile manufacturer that sells hundreds of thousands of these vehicles each year.”

 About Cory Watson Attorneys

-Cory Watson Attorneys is a nationally recognized personal injury law firm based in Birmingham, Ala., with more than $2.7 billion in recoveries for clients.
+Cory Watson Attorneys is a nationally recognized personal injury law firm based in Birmingham, Ala., with more than $3 Billion in recoveries for clients.
 Attorneys are frequently at the forefront of major class actions involving consumer protection and product liability, and are often appointed to leadership positions in national cases involving dangerous pharmaceuticals and defective medical devices.
 Firm practice areas include Personal Injury, Product Liability, Class Action, Asbestos, Business & Commercial Litigation, Dangerous Pharmaceuticals, Defective Medical Devices, and Environmental/Toxic Torts.